List of buckwheat dishes

-Memil-muk is a Korean jelly dish prepared using buckwheat starch.

 This is a list of buckwheat dishes, consisting of dishes that use buckwheat as a main ingredient.
 Buckwheat is a plant cultivated for its grain-like seeds and as a cover crop.
 A related and more bitter species, Fagopyrum tataricum, a domesticated food plant common in Asia, but not as common in Europe or North America, is also referred to as buckwheat.